Programmatic Innovations that Accord with the Retention of Women in STEM Careers: Discussion

 \section{Discussion}

-To summarize, several innovative elements augmented the program in the Physics Group with an initial implementation over a period of two years.
-These additions were categorized as curricular, co-curricular, or experiential (Sec.\ III).
-Some of these elements were introduced in national organization documentation, some in STEM literature, and some were novel within the Physics Group.
-Changes and growth in the program were noted over the next nine years, from 2013--2021.
-There were three primary results that accorded with the addition of innovative elements during the nine-year increment.
-First, the total number of majors and graduates increased by approximately 200\% over a fifteen year period (Fig.\ \ref{fig:Figure3}).
+To summarize, several innovative elements augmented the undergraduate program in the Physics Group over a period of eight years.
+With a staggered initiation, these additions were categorized as curricular, co-curricular, or experiential (Sec.\ \ref{innovateIntro}).
+Some of these elements were introduced as a result of national organization documentation, some from STEM literature, and some were novel within the Physics Group.
+Changes and growth in the program were noted over the same eight-year period, from 2013--2021.
+There were three primary results that accorded with the addition of these innovative elements.
+First, the total number of majors and graduates increased by approximately 200\% compared with the previous thirteen years (Fig.\ \ref{fig:Figure3}).
 Second, the number of women in the major were retained at a higher rate than men (Fig.\ \ref{fig:Figure6}).
-Third, these women graduates were employed in STEM advancement positions at $\sim$90\%, extending out to five years post-graduation (Fig.\ \ref{fig:Figure8}).
-Since the initiation of the elements overlapped, it was impossible to determine which elements contributed specifically to each result.
-A discussion follows to aid in better understanding these results in the context of the added elements.
+Third, these women graduates were employed in STEM-advancement positions at $\sim$90\%, from one-year after graduation and extending out to eight years post-graduation (Fig.\ \ref{fig:Figure8}).
+Since the implementation and evaluation period of the elements overlapped, it was impossible to determine which elements contributed specifically to each result.
+That said, we provide a guiding analogy to frame an interpretative discussion of these results within the context of programmatic change.